redhat-partner-solutions/crucible/docs/inventory.md

 #### Dual Stack

+Crucible offers 3 variables for the extra network configuration (`extra_machine_networks`, `extra_service_networks` and `extra_cluster_networks`), and for the VIPs there are two main configurations:

-Openshift currently only allows the ingress and API VIPs to be single stack so you must choose IPv4 or IPv6.
-Then crucible offers 3 variables for the extra network configuration (`extra_machine_networks`, `extra_service_networks` and `extra_cluster_networks`):
+- Openshift 4.11 and below only allow the ingress and API VIPs to be single stack so you must choose IPv4 or IPv6.
+- Openshift 4.12 and above allow an IPv4 and IPv6 address, hence you can use 2 extra variables to define them: `extra_api_vip` and `extra_ingress_vip`.

 ```yaml
 all: